-- lt also recognizes the right of Aboriginal nations, within the framework of Québec legislation, to own and to control the lands that are attributed to them.
+- lt also recognizes the right of Indigenous nations, within the framework of Québec legislation, to own and to control the lands that are attributed to them.

 - These rights are to be exercised by them as part of the Québec community and hence could not imply rights of sovereignty that could affect the territorial integrity of Québec.

-- The Aboriginal nations have the right, within the framework of existing legislation, to govern themselves on the lands allocated to them.
+- The Indigenous nations have the right, within the framework of existing legislation, to govern themselves on the lands allocated to them.

-- The rights recognized by Québec to the Aboriginal peoples are also recognized to women and men alike.
+- The rights recognized by Québec to the Indigenous peoples are also recognized to women and men alike.

-- Québec is willing to consider that existing rights arising out of the Royal Proclamation of October 7, 1763, concerning Aboriginal nations be explicitly recognized within the framework of Québec legislation.
+- Québec is willing to consider that existing rights arising out of the Royal Proclamation of October 7, 1763, concerning Indigenous nations be explicitly recognized within the framework of Québec legislation.

-- Québec is willing to consider, case by case, the recognition of treaties signed outside Canada or before Confederation, Aboriginal title, as well as the rights of Aboriginal nations that would result therefrom.
+- Québec is willing to consider, case by case, the recognition of treaties signed outside Canada or before Confederation, Indigenous title, as well as the rights of Indigenous nations that would result therefrom.

-- The Aboriginal nations of Québec, due to circumstances that are peculiar to them, may enjoy tax exemptions in accordance with terms agreed upon between them and the government.
+- The Indigenous nations of Québec, due to circumstances that are peculiar to them, may enjoy tax exemptions in accordance with terms agreed upon between them and the government.

-- Once established, such mechanisms could be institutionalized so as to guarantee the participation of the Aboriginal nations in discussions pertaining to their fundamental rights."
+- Once established, such mechanisms could be institutionalized so as to guarantee the participation of the Indigenous nations in discussions pertaining to their fundamental rights."

 Last update: March 31, 2021